ByteGrad/Professional-JavaScript-Course/readme.md

 # Professional JavaScript Course -- [See course here](https://bytegrad.com/courses/professional-javascript)

+**Make sure you're subscribed to the email newsletter to be notified & get a launch discount when I release my new React & Next.js course: https://email.bytegrad.com**

 **You can find the final code for each video in the project folders**.
 Use that if you get stuck.
 There is also a bugs file, a slides file and a readme file (you're reading it right now).

 ## Something is not working!
 What should I do?